ILYAmLV/CarND-Vehicle-Detection-and-Tracking/README.md

 ### Defining a function that can extract features using HOG sub-sampling and make predictions

 The **`find_cars`** function extracts the HOG and color features, scales them and then makes predictions.
 Using multiple scale values allows for more accurate predictions.
-I have combined scales of **`1.0, 1.5, 2.0`** and **`2.5`** with their own `ystart` and `ystop` values to lower the ammount of false-postive search boxes.
+I have combined scales of **`1.0, 1.5`** and **`2.0`** with their own `ystart` and `ystop` values to lower the ammount of false-postive search boxes.

 ### Conclusion

-During the creation of this project I have learned a great deal about color spectrums, image gradients and support vector classifiers.
-Even though this method of image recognition is not likely to be used in vehicle detection due to it's incredebly slow processing speed it was a great learing tool for me due to its customability.
-In the future I would like to try using deep-learning for vehicle recognition, perhaps using the ["You only look once"](https://pjreddie.com/darknet/yolo/) method.
+1. During the creation of this project, I have learned a great deal about color spectrums, image gradients and support vector classifiers.
+Even though this method of image recognition is not likely to be used in vehicle detection due to it's incredibly slow processing speed it was a great learning tool for me due to its customizability.
+2. In the future I would like to try using deep-learning for vehicle recognition, perhaps using the ["You only look once"](https://pjreddie.com/darknet/yolo/) method.
+3. The pipeline used in this project tends to do poorly when areas of the image darken by the presence of shadows.
+Classifying dark pixels as `cars`, creating false-positives.
+This issue could be resolved by adding more dark images to the `non-vehicle` dataset.
+4. For the purpose of this project, `xstart` and `xstop` could also be implemented as the left outer portion of the frame is mostly useless and creates a lot of false-positives.